Q-Bea/OBS-Countdown/README.md

 Take a non-dated timestamp and countdown to it.
 Save the time to a txt file so it can be read by OBS.

 This was a small project developed for the 2020 Calgary Fringe, which was performed online as a result of the Covid-19 Shutdown.
-It is provided AS IS with no guarantee on functionality
+It is provided AS IS with no guarantee on functionality.
+For highest compatibility, Python 3.8 is recommended, as that is the version the app is written in

 # Getting Started